Partners Group (PGHN): Analysis of the Swiss Private Equity Leader

 Partners Group remains one of the most profitable financial companies on the Swiss stock exchange, with operating margins of close to 58%, net profit up 11.8% for fiscal year 2025, and a dividend that has grown uninterrupted for nearly 20 years.

-The P/B of 9.82 nonetheless remains six times the sector average, indicating that the margin of safety is still insufficient for a pure value investor.
+The P/B of 10.90 nonetheless remains nearly seven times the sector average, indicating that the margin of safety is still insufficient for a pure value investor.
 The high payout ratio (86.6%) and increased financial leverage are additional factors to weigh carefully.

 For investors seeking exposure to private markets through a listed, high-quality vehicle, Partners Group offers a rare combination of growth, profitability and rising dividends — at a valuation that is now considerably more reasonable than it has been for years.
 Value investors will likely remain more cautious.